 MIDI and presets.

-I love wurlys, and this sound as good as any Wurly can sound.
-This might be heaven for rock keyboardists, and with so much options, you can use this machine to make amazing sounds that probably have never been heard before!
+I love wurlys, and this sounds as good as any Wurly can sound.
+This might be heaven for rock keyboardists, and with so many options, you can use this machine to make amazing sounds that probably have never been heard before!

 Where you can get your wurly?!
 Arturia Wurlitzer V is available at PluginBoutique.com for €102.30 or you can get the entire V Collection 4 with all 16 virtual vintage synths included: Mini V, Modular V, CS-80 V, ARP2600V, Jupiter 8-V, Prophet V & VS, Oberheim SEM V, Matrix-12 V, Solina V, VOX Continental V and the Spark 2.

 More Details: Arturia Wurlitzer V | V Collection 4